 3GPP TS 26.506 [12] specified the reference point RTC-4s to exchange the signalling information for RTC session between the RTC endpoint in the UE and the WebRTC Signalling Function in RTC AS for the purpose of establishing the RTC sessions and managing the media flows.
-It also includes the information about the available transport protocol, NAT traversal route, network addresses and is carried over WebSocket connection.
-It may comply with WebRTC APIs such as RTCPeerConnection.
+The signalling information can include the information elements used in WebRTC APIs such as RTCPeerConnection (e.g., the available transport protocol, NAT traversal, network addresses).

-6.4 Solution#3: Tethering link delay reporting
+6.4 Solution#3: Support of tethered cases in RTC system

 6.4.1 Solution description